-This example uses the default configuration file1 for RTI Routing Service, which routes all data published on domain 0 to subscribers on domain 1.
+This example uses the default configuration file1 for Routing Service, which routes all data published on domain 0 to subscribers on domain 1.

-- 1. Start RTI Shapes Demo on domain 0 (the default domain).
-We'll call this the Publishing Demo. - 2.
-Start a second copy of RTI Shapes Demo on domain 1.
+- 1. Start Shapes Demo.
+Its Configuration dialog will pop up automatically.
+Keep the default settings as they are and click Start.
+We'll call this the Publishing Demo.
+It uses domain ID 0. - 2.
+Start a second copy of Shapes Demo.
+When its Configuration dialog pops up, change the Domain ID to 1 and click Start.
 We'll call this the Subscribing Demo. - 3.
 In the Publishing Demo, publish some Squares, Circles, and Triangles. - 4.
 In the Subscribing Demo, subscribe to Squares, Circles and Triangles.

 Notice that the Subscribing Demo does not receive any shapes.
-Since we haven't started RTI Routing Service yet, data from domain 0 isn't routed to domain 1.
+Since we haven't started Routing Service yet, data from domain 0 isn't routed to domain 1.

-5. Start RTI Routing Service by entering the following in a command shell:
+5. Start Routing Service by entering the following in a command shell:

-cd <installation directory for RTI Routing Service> scripts/rtiroutingservice -cfgName default
+cd <installation directory for Routing Service> scripts/rtiroutingservice -cfgName default